LucasDelfino92/morrowindsharp/setup.md

 - Click **Next** and then click **Finish**.
 - Wrye Mash x64 will now launch.
 Close the program.

-> The **Mods Installers directory** is redundant to us, as we use Mod Organizer 2 to install our mods.
+> ℹ️ The **Mods Installers directory** is redundant to us, as we use Mod Organizer 2 to install our mods.
 However, assigning a directory is required to install Wrye Mash.

-> **Mlox** is a tool to analyze and sort your plugin order.
+> ℹ️ **Mlox** is a tool to analyze and sort your plugin order.
 However, because I checked for conflicts between the plugins in this guide myself, there's no need for it.

 - Download the **Wrye Mash 2021 - x64 - beta6 - manual installation archive** update file.
 - Extract the contents of the file in your Morrowind **Root** folder (**C:\Games\Morrowind**), and overwrite when prompted.

-> This will update WryeMash to the latest version.
+> ℹ️ This will update WryeMash to the latest version.

 ### tes3cmd